IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 - Is dealing with a properly filed appeal.

-- Applies for a payment plan (pending) or has an IRS-approved installment agreement already and makes payments on-time
+- Has an IRS-approved installment agreement already and makes payments on-time

 - Has applied for innocent spouse relief.